 Communication with your app users can be initiated in two ways:

-- You reach out to the user from your dashboard to reply to a specific bug, crash, or survey.
+- You reach out to the user from your dashboard to reply to a specific bug report or survey response.

 Responding to your users can encourage even more useful feedback.
 You can directly communicate with your users that have reported bugs, crashes, and even responded to surveys.

 Each open conversation can only be viewed from its related issue.
 If you reply to a user who reported a specific bug, you can only access that conversation from that specific bug report.
-The same is true for surveys.
+The same is true for crash report and survey response.

 Let's say you receive a bug report from a user and you want to let them know that a fix is on the way or ask for more details.
 You can do this by reaching out to them directly from the bug report in your dashboard using the Reply to User button (or View Conversation if one already exists) as shown below.